Data Products for Tsunami Risk Assessment

 Here you can access the loss curves.
 Loss curves provide the mean annual rate of exceeding specific thresholds dv for the decision variable DV.

-Use this table to trace data products back to their contributors.
+Use this table to access the metadata of our data products and information on their contributors.